waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 Note that directory size using "--attic" option is about **double** the "--meta" option.
 Countries with about 4 GB source file size - like Germany and France - will require disk space of 100 to 200 GB.
-You need to allow for growth, so in my 41 BG above I need about 80 GB of free disk space, or the 22 GB means 40 to 45 GB of free space.
+You need to allow for growth, so in my 41 GB above I need about 80 GB of free disk space, or the 22 GB means 40 to 45 GB of free space.
 Again you need to experiment with your region.